 EXPERIENCING YALA NATIONAL PARK WILDLIFE

-Basically, using infrared goggles, torches and cameras, you get immersed in an experience that could resemble to those in the movies where the images are light greenish.
+Basically, using infrared goggles, torches, and cameras, you get immersed in an experience that could resemble those in the movies where the images are light greenish.
 Really.
 It is that cool.

 The jeep, without lights of course, slowly meanders around the grounds nearby the entrance of the park and you get to see everything that is happening right in front of you, and you wouldn’t otherwise if it wasn’t for the special gear.

-Gayan, the naturalist that was coming along, spotted an elephant barely 2 metres away from the vehicle, behind some bushes.
-We stopped the car and patiently waited till the big guy started moving looking for his lushly dinner.
+Gayan, the naturalist that was coming along, spotted an elephant barely 2 meters away from the vehicle, behind some bushes.
+We stopped the car and patiently waited till the big guy started moving to look for his lush dinner.
 I was astonished, I couldn’t believe that was taking place right there and we were spectators!